 What is HSBC InvestDirect?

-HSBC presents DIY investors with a slightly disjointed fund supermarket offering, with fund investing available through its 'Global Investment Centre' brand and a wider range of stocks, trusts, gilts and funds under its InvestDirect banner.
+HSBC presents DIY investors with a slightly disjointed investment platform offering, with fund investing available through its 'Global Investment Centre' brand and a wider range of stocks, trusts, gilts and funds under its InvestDirect banner.

 - Find out more: read our guide to the best and worst investment platforms